ksl28/Powershell/Ransomware/README.md

 **Set-FileScreenTemplate**
   - Creates an script at C:\fsrm\scripts\RevokeSMBAccess.ps1 (used for blocking the infected user).
-    - The script will set Deny access on all SMB shares, if user / the ransomware creates files in the hidden folders
+    - The script will set Deny access on all SMB shares, if user / the ransomware creates files in the hidden folders.
   - Checks if the File Screen template is present.
     - If present: Updates the FSRM notifications (Mail, Eventlog, Command).
     - If NOT present: Creates the FSRM notifications (Mail, Eventlog, Command).

 **Set-FileScreen**
-  - Checks if the File Screen is present, for each share defined
+  - Checks if the File Screen is present, for each share defined.
-    - If present: Updates the File Screen, based on the File Screen Template
+    - If present: Updates the File Screen, based on the File Screen Template.
-    - If NOT present: Creates the File Screen, based on the File Screen Template
+    - If NOT present: Creates the File Screen, based on the File Screen Template.

 **Verify-ADConnectivity**
   - ONLY USED FOR ACTIVE DIRECTORY DEPLOYMENTS!